Advertisement

 Mostly Open

-Denton and many smaller cities in the county maintain accessible communications.
+Listeners report accessible communications from Denton and several smaller cities, though Carrollton (on the Metrocrest system) is encrypted.
 As the county urbanizes, this may change - community advocacy matters now.

 How to Listen to Dallas Area Scanners